mrrojas213/mrrojas213/README.md

 🎓 I'm a Software Engineering student at the University of Texas at Arlington (Class of 2026)
 💻 Aspiring Software Engineer passionate about building efficient, user-focused solutions
 📊 Interested in backend development, data structures, and Data engineering.
-🚀 Currently learning: Java, SQL, and advanced data structures
+🚀 Currently learning: Java, and advanced data structures
 🌱 Always improving through hands-on projects, challenges, and continuous learning

 ---